Anti-Romani sentiment: Porajmos

 In 1982, West Germany formally recognized that genocide had been committed against the Romani.
 Before this they had often claimed that, unlike Jews, Roma and Sinti were not targeted for racial reasons, but for "criminal" reasons, invoking antiziganist stereotype.
-In modern Holocaust scholarship the Porajmos has been increasingly recognized as a genocide committed simultaneously with the Shoah.
+In modern Holocaust scholarship, the Porajmos has been increasingly recognized as a genocide committed simultaneously with the Shoah.

-Interracial marriages between Germans and Roma was forbidden.
+Interracial marriages between Germans and Roma were forbidden.
+The Nazis believed Romani people carried alien blood and therefore shouldn't marry white Aryans.
+The Nazis also argued that the Romani people's tainted blood led to criminality, parasitical behavior, laziness, and promiscuity.

 The Nazis also discriminated against the Romani people because they believed their nomadic lifestyle made them spies who could leak information.
-After invading Poland, anti-Romani policies became more significant.
+After invading Poland, anti-Romani policies became more significant, Roma were put in Jewish ghettos and were systematically exterminated after the Auschwitz Degree.
 The Wehrmacht leadership worried that Romani people, especially those who traveled, could be spies and might leak information about German military operations in Poland and other occupied territories.
 On the Western Front, Romani people were also viewed as a national security threat.
 In France, Romani people and other groups labeled as “nomadic” were seen as outsiders who might disclose military movements to the Germans.
 As a result, French authorities imposed stricter controls on traveling Roma.
 When Germany occupied France, the Nazi regime intensified these restrictions even further.